Hotel Points Redemption Value Calculator

 V = ( C - K ) ร— N P ร— N

 After the formula produces a value in your currency per point, the script multiplies that figure by 100 to display the result in cents per point.
 For example, a raw value of 0.0067 dollars per point becomes 0.67 cents per point.
-This format is widely used in travel rewards discussions because it makes small point values easier to compare at a glance.
+This format is widely used in hotel and travel rewards discussions because it makes small values easier to compare at a glance.

 One practical way to read the formula is this: points are only worth the cash they actually replace.
 If a room costs $250, but you still owe $50 on an award booking, your points are replacing $200 of value, not $250.
 If that booking requires 25,000 points, then each point is delivering $200 divided by 25,000, or 0.8 cents per point.
 That is the core logic behind the calculator.